SSW = St. Louis Southwestern Railway ("Cotton Belt"), then Southern Pacific, then UP

 Evidently BNSF has trackage rights on this route because the SPV MAP shows both UP and BNSF using this route.

-(I'm combining a bridge and lock&dam into one post because I've written so many posts that evidently Google's Blogspot can't handle that many.)
+(I'm combining a bridge and lock&dam into one post because I've written so many posts that evidently Google's Blogspot can't handle that many because the author's keyword search has broken for me.)

 Bridge: (Bridge Hunter, Satellite)